-While braces are still an extremely effective way of straightening teeth and achieving a great smile, modern orthodontic treatment options now include clear braces, lingual (inside) braces and clear aligners (for example Invisalign® / Clear Correct).
+While braces are still an extremely effective way of straightening teeth and achieving a great smile, modern orthodontic treatment options now include clear braces, lingual (inside) braces and clear aligners (for example Invisalign®, Spark® and 3M Clarity).

 Whether you’re considering clear aligners or traditional braces, only a specialist orthodontist has the training, experience and complete suite of treatment options to give you the confidence you’re in the best hands possible.

 5. Kids and orthodontics

 Did you know that young kids with crooked teeth or bad bites should be seen by an orthodontist at around age 7-8yrs?
 Did you also know that that no referral is needed to see an orthodontist?